youennf/audio-session/explainer.md

  * Transient (`transient`) audio, such as a notification ping.
 They usually should play on top of playback audio (and maybe also "duck" persistent audio).
  * Transient solo (`transient-solo`) audio, such as driving directions.
 They should pause/mute all other audio and play exclusively.
 When a transient-solo audio ended, it should resume the paused/muted audio.
  * Ambient (`ambient`) audio, which is mixable with other types of audio.
 This is useful in some special cases such as when the user wants to mix audios from multiple pages.
- * Record (`record`) audio, which is used for recording audio.
+ * Play and record (`play-and-record`) audio, which is used for recording audio.
 This is useful in cases microphone is being used or in video conferencing applications.

 The AudioSession is the main interface for this API.
 It can have the following states: